wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sap-on-linux-suse-quickstart.md

 ## Logical volumes

 Logical Volume Manager (LVM) isn't fully validated on Azure.
 If you need a big logical volume across multiple Azure data disks (e.g. for the SAP database), you should use mdadm.
-[This article](/documentation/articles/virtual-machines-linux-configure-raid) describes how to set up Linux RAID on Azure by using mdadm.
+[This article] (virtual-machines-linux-configure-raid.md) describes how to set up Linux RAID on Azure by using mdadm.

 ## Azure SUSE repository